a-karma/Bogor_Workshop/DAY_4/Session3.md

                  "totalLoad","hetFactor","scoreType")
 head(s)
 ```
-> Question: what do you think the colname function in R is for?
+> Question: what do you think the colnames() function in R is for?
 Why do we need it?

 > Exercise 5.1.
 >